Multi-Kernel Regression with Sparsity Constraint: Multiple-Kernel Regression

-where $\mathrm{E}(\cdot,{y})$ is a strictly convex functional and $\mathrm{L}_n$ is a kernel-admissible operator in the sense of Definition \ref{Def:KernelAdmis} for $n=1,2,\ldots,N$.
+where $\mathrm{E}(\cdot,{y})$ is a strictly convex nonnegative function and $\mathrm{L}_n$ is a kernel-admissible operator in the sense of Definition \ref{Def:KernelAdmis} for $n=1,2,\ldots,N$.
 Then, the solution set of this problem is nonempty, convex, and weak*-compact.
 For any of its extreme points $(f_1,f_2,\ldots,f_N)$, we have the kernel expansions

 for its components, where $a_{n,l}\in\mathbb{R}$ are kernel weights, $\boldsymbol{z}_{n,l}\in\mathbb{R}^d$ are adaptive kernel positions, and $\mathrm{k}_n:\mathbb{R}^d\times\mathbb{R}^d\rightarrow\mathbb{R}$ is the shift-invariant kernel associated to the regularization operator $\mathrm{L}_n$ for $n=1,2,\ldots,N$.
 Moreover, the number of active kernels is upper-bounded by the number of data points, so that $\sum_{n=1}^N M_n \leq M$. \end{theorem} \begin{proof} Our proof is divided in three parts.
 First, we show the existence of a solution.
 Then, we show that \eqref{Pb:MKR} is equivalent to a constrained interpolation problem with fixed function values and, from this equivalent form, we deduce the topological properties of the solution set.
 Finally, we derive the form \eqref{Eq:MKRVec} for the extreme points of the solution set.